TCL’s global offering, from real to virtual televisions-breakinglatest.news-Breaking Latest News

-For Ifa 2022 Tcl has decided to go big and confirm the growth of recent years, which have made it one of the companies at the top of many sales charts in recent years, especially in the field of televisions, with a large stand where it was possible to touch everything that the Chinese brand can offer: OLED screens, sound bars, appliances, air conditioners, robot vacuum cleaners and augmented reality glasses.
+Per IFA 2022, TCL has decided to go big and confirm the growth of recent years, which have made it one of the companies at the top of many sales chartsespecially in the field of televisions, with a large stand where it was possible to touch everything that the Chinese brand can offer: OLED screens, sound bars, appliances, air conditioners, robot vacuum cleaners and augmented reality glasses.

-One of the reference points of Tcl’s Berlin offer is the C835 Series Mini Led TV in the 55, 65 and 75 inch variants, presented in these hours and already awarded by the Expert Imaging and Sound Association as the best Mini Led TV this year.
+One of the reference points of TCL’s Berlin offer is the Mini Led TV Series C835 in the 55, 65 and 75 inch variants, already awarded by the Expert Imaging and Sound Association as the best Mini Led TV this year.
 We are talking about a 4K TV with an excellent viewing angle, equipped with Dolby Atmos and Dolby Vision IQ, excellent black rendering and impressive brightness.
 And if you were looking for something even more impressive there is also a 98 inch Mini Led which should satisfy your requests.

 Ifa in Berlin: everything you need to know about the largest electronics fair in Europe